shravanisaraf/mood-based-playlist-generator-java/README.md

 # Mood-Based Playlist Generator Java

 The Mood-Based Playlist Generator is a Java program that allows users to generate playlists of songs based on their current mood.
 Users can input their mood, and the program will display a selection of songs that match that mood or have synonyms associated with it.
+Please add songs to the CSV file as you like.
+The current file contains limited number of songs!

 ## Features